The Carnot Bound: Limits and Possibilities for Bandwidth-Efficient Consensus: Carnot: the intuition

 \textbf{Stage-2 voting and finalisation}.
 Once a processor has received a stage-1 notarisation and reconstructed the payload, it proceeds to the next view and, if its timer has not fired, sends a stage-2 vote, exactly as in Simplex.
 The safety and liveness arguments carry over from Section~\ref{simplex} without essential modification: the key properties --- that each correct processor sends at most one stage-1 vote and either a stage-2 vote or a nullification per view --- are unchanged.

 \textbf{Threshold certificates}.
 In the description above, a stage-1 notarisation is a set of $n-f$ individual votes, each of which must be disseminated.
 In practice, one can reduce the communication overhead by using threshold signatures: each processor's vote includes a signature share, and $n-f$ shares can be combined into a single compact \emph{threshold certificate} that any processor can verify.
-This is the approach we adopt in the formal specification (Section~\ref{formal}).